-8. a mudslide, which carries rocks and other debris down the hill, causing significant damage to the exterior of Gina's Store.
+8. Gina's Golf Emporium is located at the bottom of a hill.
+A heavy rainstorm causes a mudslide, which carries rocks and other debris down the hill, causing significant damage to the exterior of Gina's Store.
 Is this damage covered on an unendorsed Causes Of Loss - Special Form?
-Yes, because the Water exclusion contains an exception for waterborne material.

 Yes, because the Additional Coverage - Collapse provides coverage for damage from mudslide.

-No, because NFIP flood policies do not cover damage from mudslide.
-No, because the Water exclusion excludes mudslide and waterborne material coverage.
+Г ٦ No, because NFIP flood i policies do not cover damade from mudslide. , 9

+$\checkmark$ No, because the Water exclusion excludes mudslide and waterborne material coverage.

 9. Henry is a temporary, seasonal worker at an antique store.
 He obtains the codes to unlock the building and shares them with a friend who is not employed at the store.
 After hours, Henry and his friend break into the store and steal valuable items.
 Would this be covered on an unendorsed Causes Of Loss - Special Form?

 Yes, because the Special Form contains an Additional Coverage Extension for Dishonest or Criminal Acts by Specific Individuals.
-Yes, because Henry is not a permanent employee and a non-employee also participated in the theft.

 No, because the exclusion for Dishonest or Criminal Acts by Certain Individuals pertains to temporary employees, as well as acts of collusion.

-No, because theft is excluded on the Causes Of Loss - Special Form.
-10. LaShawn is taking inventory one day and discovers that significant amounts of his stock have gone missing, but there is no physical evidence of theft or break-in.
+- No, because theft is excluded on the Causes Of Loss Special Form. - 10.
+LaShawn is taking inventory one day and discovers that significant amounts of his stock have gone missing, but there is no physical evidence of theft or break-in.
 Would the missing items be covered on an unendorsed Causes Of Loss - Special Form?

-Yes, because theft is not specifically excluded by the form.
-Yes, but only up to a limit of \$2,500.
-No, because theft is excluded by the Causes Of Loss - Special Form.
-No, because there is a coverage limitation excluding missing property when there is a lack of physical evidence.
-11. A jewelry store specializing in diamond engagement rings is broken into and \$50,000 worth of items are stolen.
+- No, because theft is excluded by the Causes Of Loss Special Form. - No, because there is a coverage limitation excluding missing property when there is a lack of physical evidence. - 11.
+A jewelry store specializing in diamond engagement rings is broken into and \$50,000 worth of items are stolen.
 Is there coverage for these items on an unendorsed Causes Of Loss - Special Form?

-Yes, because theft is not specifically excluded by the form.
-Yes, but only up to a limit of \$2,500. ☐ No, because theft is excluded by the Causes Of Loss - Special Form. ☐ No, because jewelry valued at over \$100 per item is excluded from coverage.
+- $\checkmark$ Yes, but only up to a limit of \$2,500. - No, because theft is excluded by the Causes Of Loss Special Form. - No, because jewelry valued at over \$100 per item is excluded from coverage.

-12. iich of the following would be paid for by the Additional Coverage - Limited Coverage "Fungus", Wet Rot, Dry Rot, and Bacteria?
-(Select all that apply.) $\overline{\checkmark}$ Direct physical loss or damage to Covered Property, including the removal of the "fungus," wet rot, dry rot, or bacteria.
-The cost of removal for "fungus," wet rot, dry rot, or bacteria caused by flood, on an unendorsed Causes Of Loss - Special Form.
-The cost to tear out and replace any part of the building as needed to gain access. $\overline{\mathbf{V}}$ The cost of testing performed after removal to ensure that the remediation was successful, if there is a reason to believe that "fungus," wet rot, dry rot, or bacteria may be present.
-The cost of additional testing and removal for a recurrence of "fungus," wet rot, dry rot, and bacteria in the second year of the policy, after the \$15,000 aggregate limit was met during the first year of the policy.
+- 12. Which of the following would be paid for by the Additional Coverage Limited Coverage For "Fungus", Wet Rot, Dry Rot, and Bacteria?
+(Select all that apply.) - Direct physical loss or damage to Covered Property, including the removal of the "fungus," wet rot, dry rot, or bacteria. - The cost of removal for "fungus," wet rot, dry rot, or bacteria caused by flood, on an unendorsed Causes Of Loss Special Form. - The cost to tear out and replace any part of the building as needed to gain access. - The cost of testing performed after removal to ensure that the remediation was successful, if there is a reason to believe that "fungus," wet rot, dry rot, or bacteria may be present. - The cost of additional testing and removal for a recurrence of "fungus," wet rot, dry rot, and bacteria in the second year of the policy, after the \$15,000 aggregate limit was met during the first year of the policy.